-This is a list of resources for you if you want to learn to sail, to rent a boat, to buy a boat or (it happens) repair a boat in the Phoenix area.
-The people who run these businesses are all members of the Arizona Yacht Club and we appreciate their support.
+Below is a list of resources if you want to learn to sail, rent a boat, buy a boat, or (it happens) repair a boat in the Phoenix area.
+All of the people who run these businesses are members of the Arizona Yacht Club and we appreciate their support.

 If you want to learn to sail, we naturally recommend that you start with the Learn to Sail class from the nonprofit Arizona Sailing Foundation, taught by US Sailing certified instructors and coaches from AYC.
-The class includes the Little Red Book that leads to small boat certification from US Sailing.
-Two of the following for-profit schools will certify you through the American Sailing Association (ASA), which is a cruising-oriented certification organization.
-The third, Tiller and Kites, issues certificates from International Yacht Training, an organization more known in Europe than in the U.S. When charter companies require sailing certification (and it happens only sometimes), they will accept courses from US Sailing, ASA, or IYT.
+The class includes the Little Red Book, which leads to small boat certification from US Sailing.

-We also count on two companies to take care of the AYC and ASF powerboat fleet, five boats that absolutely must run properly.
-They’re Glendale Marine with Steve Nahkala and Valley Marine with Gene Walentiny.
+We also count on two companies to take care of the AYC and ASF powerboat fleet, four boats that absolutely must run properly.
+They’re Glendale Marine with member Steve Nahkala and Valley Marine with AYC member Gene Walentiny.

 See more on the “Adult Sailing: What’s Next?” page